kiyuzo/RAMA-OTW-OTI-FEE-LETSGOOOOO/README.md

 ## 1. **Project Description** 📎
   This is a project that i submitted for OmahTI's Open Recruitment 2024 Front End division.

+  Note! please use a 1920 x 1080 width 100% scale display for the best experience! since it is the display settings that i used when i was making the website!
+Thank you!!!

 ## 2. **Features and Explanation** 📲
    ### a.
 Dark Mode
        - Dark mode can be enabled by clicking the moon button.